catppuccin/tmux/README.md

 ```sh
 set -g @catppuccin_window_current_format_directory_text "#{b:pane_current_path}"
 ```
-Use this to overide the way the current directory is displayed.
+Use this to override the way the current directory is displayed.

 #### Set the directory format
 ```sh
 set -g @catppuccin_window_format_directory_text "#{b:pane_current_path}"
 ```
-Use this to overide the way the directory is displayed.
+Use this to override the way the directory is displayed.

 ### Pane